 The germinal inspiration for Deon's work is found in a pastime familiar to many inattentive students-the ad hoc alteration of textbook illustrations during class time: a moustache here, an eye patch there, perhaps the addition of an incongruous object or character by the more artistically enabled.
 The object of these doodles is to limn a visual pun, rather than mere defacement, perhaps to change the gender of a figure, to update an historic fashion, or to make an icon ridiculous.
 Deon has elaborated this idle occupation into a complex body of artworks that depends on the childhood linkage even as it encompasses sophisticated art- and meaning-making methodologies that the distracted pupil will have to learn remedially.

 Deon, himself, studied at the School of Visual Arts in New York under Joseph Kosuth, William Anastasi, and Jennifer Bartlett.
 From this experience, he gained familiarity with a strain of conceptual art that has close parallels to Dada and Surrealist precedents.
 He was encouraged to explore the relationship between visual image and mental concept, the formation of meaning, and the utility of recording dreams.
-These investigations complemented the lasting and decisive impact of a youthful outing to the National Gallery of Art in Ottawa, where a single visit juxtaposed the historical drama of Benjamin West's 1770 painting The Death of General Wolfe with the semantically playful One and Three Tables created by Kosuth in 1965.
+These investigations complemented the lasting and decisive impact of a youthful outing to the National Gallery of Art in Ottawa, where a single visit juxtaposed the historical drama of Benjamin West's 1770 painting The Death of General Wolfe with the semantically playful One and Three Chairs created by Kosuth in 1965.

 Deon's art practice is further informed by his chance discovery, in the late 1970s, of the mid-twentieth-century textbook Visualized Civics, whose illustrations relied on emblematic caricatures and heavy-handed labeling to impart lessons in good citizenship to junior-high-school students.
 Its visual style was a melding of the didactic graphic methods common to the earliest relief prints, nineteenth century political cartoons, and the agitprop populism of social realism.
 Deon has ever since extracted characters and situations from its pages and inserted them in kindred scenarios that also seem to illustrate useful nuggets of knowledge and instruction.